davel/msc-security-awareness-team-1/docs/Server Setup.md

 * Assigning the IP addresses for each server

 Creating the Python code – the code that have been created have two main parts:
-1. To generate Players activities on the servers and store hem in the log file
+1. To generate Players activities on the servers and store them in the log file
 2. To generate the Attacks against the servers and also store them in the log file

 Player activities – the following are list of the activities that the code generates in the log files of the server once they are powered on: